tbeck/sandbox/src/_recipes/house-bbq-sauce.md

 name: House BBQ Sauce
 bartender:
 description: >-
-  This rich, spicy sweet BBQ sauce is a great addition to pulled pork or jackfruit, or as a burger condiment, or with sweet potato fries.
+  This rich, spicy sweet barbecue sauce is a great addition to pulled pork or jackfruit, or as a burger condiment, or with sweet potato fries.
 ingredients:
   - name: Safflower Oil